DebugBSD/Assembly-Workbench/README.md

 	* When finding over open files, don't find anything from real file cause you have to find into buffer.
 * Configure the tool chain based on the configuration file.
 * Ensure every file outside the project has an absolute path.
 When file is absolute, we should set up this configuration on the project file.
 * Implement a Console Log to log the output of the assembler, linker, and compiler.
+When I click on an error on the console, I want to go to the line which caused such an error if possible (some kinds of error are not clickable.
 * Implement Rebuild and Clean.
 * Improve the projects window.
 We should be able to see all files and directories under a project.